Verses 26-31 of Hebrews chapter 10 are pretty terrifying. I think they’re intended to be that way.

-So, what do these verses in Hebrews teach us?
+So what do these verses in Hebrews teach us?
 To answer that it’s important to put them into context.
 These verses concern believers who have received the knowledge of the truth (Heb.
-10:26) – not all Christian believers then but, specifically those to whom God has revealed the wonderful truth of his house.
+10:26).
+Not all Christian believers, but specifically those to whom God has revealed the wonderful truth of his house.
 These verses relate to disciples of the Lord Jesus who, having been baptised in water and added to a church of God, now form part of God’s spiritual house today (1 Pet.
 2:5) – the place on earth where he dwells – and they enjoy the privilege of serving together in God’s holy presence in worship & prayer.
-If we go a little further back in the chapter, to Hebrews 10:25, we see that some people in the church of God had neglected, perhaps deliberately, the vitally important practice of meeting together regularly with the church.
+If we go a little further back in the chapter to Hebrews 10:25 we see that some people in the church of God had neglected, perhaps deliberately, the vitally important practice of meeting together regularly with the church.

 We didn’t have to do anything to earn our salvation; we simply accepted it as the free gift of God (Rom.
 6:23)